brainseller/brainseller/README.md

 Hi, I’m @brainseller
-I'm a developer who loves to code.
+I'm a designer who loves to code.
 Therefor I won't use GitHub a lot.
 But surely from time to time.

 I'm interested in everything web and am currently building a design system for my employer.